smorttey/paystack_sdk/README.md

 # Initialize with your Paystack secret key
 paystack = PaystackSdk::Client.new(secret_key: "sk_test_xxx")

+# Or set the PAYSTACK_SECRET_KEY in your environment and do this instead
+paystack = PaystackSdk::Client.new # => This will dynamically fetch the secret key

 # You can access the connection directly if needed
 connection = paystack.connection
 ```